ornament-orm/ornament/docs/advanced/adapters.md

 return `true` on success and `false` on failure for neatness' sake, but this isn't required.

-## Adding the `addMyadapterAdapter` method
+## Adding the adapter to your models
-Well, really, call it anything you like.
-The important thing is that, if needed, you wrap your adapter in an object compatible with `Ornament\Adapter` and call the generic `addAdapter` method defined by the `Storage` trait:
+Now you can instantiate your adapter with whatever parameters you need and add it to your models.

 ```php
 <?php